A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eploying} human-robot teams in uncertain environments requires robots to have a dynamic understanding of humans' internal state.
-This dynamic understanding must account for real world complexities in order to enable fluid interactions between a robot and a human teammate.
-Workload represents how hard a person is working, and can be decomposed into workload components (e.g., cognitive, speech, auditory, visual, gross motor, fine motor, and tactile).
-Incorporating accurate workload models will enhance the robot’s understanding of its human teammate, allowing the robot to manage a human's workload level, either through intelligent task redistribution or modulation of how the robot interacts with the human.
-However, real world human-robot teams will inevitably encounter unseen tasks and environments.
+Deploying human-robot teams in uncertain environments requires robots to have a dynamic understanding of humans' internal state.
+This dynamic understanding must account for real-world complexities in order to enable fluid interactions between a robot and a human teammate.
+Workload represents how hard a person is working, and can be decomposed into workload components (i.e., cognitive, speech, auditory, visual, gross motor, fine motor, and tactile).

+Incorporating machine learning-based workload models that accurately capture the contribution of each component will enhance the robot’s understanding of its human teammate, allowing it to respond appropriately to undesirable workload levels (i.e., overload (OL) or underload (UL)) through intelligent modulation of how the robot interacts with the human.
+These adaptive interactions enable more collaborative human-robot teaming dynamics and facilitate long-term collaboration.
+However, real-world human-robot teams will inevitably encounter novel (i.e., unknown) tasks.
+These tasks present unique challenges for the machine learning models that underpin modern workload estimation algorithms that rely on physiological signals, as unknown tasks frequently exhibit unique data characteristics that the model was not trained to account for.

 An adaptive teaming system requires machine learning models that can estimate workload accurately in both known and unknown situations.
-Further, workload estimates are susceptible to individual differences across individuals performing the same task, the same individual performing different tasks, and even for the same individual performing the same task on different days.
-Workload is also influenced by factors, such as experience, stress, and fatigue~\cite{heard2019diagnostic}.
-Generalizing to novel situations while also accounting for these factors is difficult for traditional machine learning models, as these standard approaches assume data consists of independent and identically distributed (IID) samples~\cite{pml2Book}.
-However, this assumption does not hold for estimating workload for new tasks.
+Further, workload estimates are susceptible to individual differences across individuals performing the same task, the same individual performing different tasks, and even for the same individual performing the same task on different days \citep{longo2022human, wickens2004introduction}.
+Workload is also influenced by factors, such as experience, stress, and fatigue \citep{heard2019diagnostic}.
+Developing machine learning-based workload estimation models that generalized to novel situations while also accounting for these factors is difficult, as these traditional approaches assume data consists of independent and identically distributed (IID) samples \citep[chap.
+19]{pml2Book}.
+The IID assumption states that a machine learning model's training and testing data (e.g., real-world data) are drawn from the same probability distribution.
+This assumption implies that the training data is sufficiently representative of real-world data, which does not necessarily hold when estimating workload for novel, unknown tasks.